As I heard my 5 children come in the front door and head up the stairs my heart wrenched in physical and emotional pain.

 More and more people are becoming entrepreneurs, especially in Utah.
 Utah is listed in the number one spot on CNBC’s America’s Top States for Business and the U.S. Chamber of Commerce has Utah listed #1 for innovation and entrepreneurship and #2 in high-tech performance in 2017.

-With the economy like it is many people are spending less and becoming penny pinchers due to lack of income.
+With the economy like it is and with so many people staying home more due to COVID-19, many people are spending less and becoming penny pinchers due to lack of income.
 We are finding that we aren’t able to have as much fun as we wanted five years ago.

 There are a lot of very talented women who could turn their skills and/or hobbies into cash or into a real business.
 It’s not as hard as you think and there are loads of amazing free resources to help when you’re ready.

 I quit my day job in 2011 when I found the need to be home with my children due to their health.Now 7 years later I have been providing services for and mentoring and training hundreds of women all around the world on how to start, build and grow their own businesses from home.
 Many have started virtual assistant businesses, health. life, or fitness coaching businesses, and other businesses as well including small online shops.

 The Internet is full of amazing people who are ready and willing to help.
 However, there are some that just can’t be trusted.
 More than half of my clients over the last 7 years have told me horror stories of being ripped off by online providers.
 I myself have been taken advantage of a few times when I didn’t do my research.
 That’s why I want to help be a resource for women who want to find the right people to work with so I started YES!
 Women’s Network.